-Key audit matter How our audit addressed the key audit matter Provinion for expected gradit loss Drobobilition of
+Key audit matter How our audit addressed the key audit matter

-Provision for expected credit loss - Probabilities of Default and Loss Given Default
+Provision for expected credit loss - Probabilities of Default

-Refer to notes 4(b), 5(d), 6, 9 and 10 to the financial statements for disclosures of related accounting policies and balances.
+Refer to notes 4(b), 5(d), 6 and 9 to the financial statements for disclosures of related accounting policies and balances.

-As at March 31, 2022, a total of \$478.6 thousand of provision for expected credit losses (ECL) was accounted for within the mortgage loan facilities and \$4.8 million within the investment securities portfolio.
+As at March 31, 2023, a total of \$4.4 million of provision for expected credit losses (ECL) was accounted for within the investment securities portfolio.

-We have focused on this area as ECL models are subjective and require significant management judgements, in particular with regards to the probability of default and loss given default.
+We have focused on this area as ECL models are subjective and require significant management judgements, in particular with regards to the probabilities of default.